-This diesel locomotive contains a smoke unit that outputs smoke through the exhaust stack(s) of the engine.
+This steam locomotive contains a smoke unit that outputs smoke through the smokestack on the boiler of the engine.
 The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
 The smoke is then forced out of the stack by a small electric fan.

 With a few easy maintenance steps, you should enjoy trouble-free smoke unit operation for years.

-When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack vent.
+- -When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack.
 We recommend M.T.H.
 ProtoSmoke fluid (a small pipette of ProtoSmoke fluid is included).
-Do not overfill the unit or the fluid may leak out and coat the interior engine components.

-If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Fig. 4/Page 4) by turning to full Counter-Clockwise Position).
-Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material.
+Do not overfill the unit or the fluid may leak out and coat the interior engine components. - -If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Full Counter Clockwise Position) located under the tender body.
+Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material. - -When the smoke output while running the engine begins to diminish, add another 10-15 drops of smoke fluid or turn the smoke unit off. - -When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.

-Smoke Unit Cover

-Fig. 12: Adding Smoke Fluid
+Figure 14: Adding Fluid